Family Medical Leave Act

 In some cases, intermittent leave or leave on a reduced working schedule is available.
 This is leave that is taken in blocks of time or by reducing a normal weekly or daily work schedule.
 Such leave is available whenever medically necessary to care for a family member who has a serious health condition, or because the employee has a serious health condition that makes the employee unable to work.

 If an employee requests intermittent leave, the college may require the employee to transfer to an available alternative position for which the employee is qualified and that better accommodates recurring periods of leave than does the employee's regular position.

 Designation of Paid Leave

-Any staff employee who is absent from work for five consecutive work days because of his or her own illness must apply for Family Medical Leave in order to continue using paid leave.
+Any staff employee who is absent from work for five days, consecutive or intermitted work days for the same illness or injury must apply for Family Medical Leave in order to continue using paid leave.